Prisoner reentry: Integration into Existing Reentry Programs

+Reentry Resources after Incarceration

 Employment

 With approximately 2 million people incarcerated, the prison population constitutes a large portion of the U.S. labor force.
 An essential argument for putting prisoners to work is in-prison productivity translating to preparation for entering the workforce post-release.
 Prison labor is cost-effective for tax payers, allows prisoners to contribute to their families from inside through the generation of income, and can be a form of restorative justice for victims.
 Poor resources and a prison infrastructure unfit for large-scale labor serve as barriers for establishing effective employment re-entry programs in-prison and post-release, which would include making livable wages, vocational training, education, and skill development accessible to the U.S. prison population.
 Current funding levels only have the capacity to provide a small percentage of prisoners the opportunity to engage in "commercially rewarding work."

+In a study done, employers noted what they were looking for when hiring previously incarcerated individuals.
+They expressed how they are looking for dedicated and honest employees, They also strive for social rehabilitation, they want and encourage employees to be involved with others.
+There are two main things employers desire when hiring previously incarcerated: to give back to the community and an explicit belief in forgiveness and the importance of giving offenders a second chance.
+They also emphasized the importance to keep their staff safe.

 The "Returning Home Study" conducted by the Urban Institute from 2001 to 2006 found that ex-prisoners who worked before imprisonment, and those who find employment soon after release, are less likely to be re-incarcerated within a year of release.
 The same study found that releasing prisoners to parole supervision both reduces the likelihood that they will engage in substance use and makes it easier for them to find employment after release.